ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 *Click here to read [the entire license](https://github.com/ThomasDeStrooper/SEUS_PTGI_HRR_2.2/blob/main/LICENSE.md)*

-The SnowCraft Resource Pack is free to use on the Snowcraft server, but its distribution, whether modified or intact, is strictly prohibited.
-This includes compiled versions, source files, or partial components of the pack.
+The shader is free to use, but its distribution, whether modified or intact, is strictly prohibited.
+This includes compiled versions, source files, or partial components of the shader.
 Public forks or derivatives are not allowed under this license.
-While you are welcome to suggest improvements or propose contributions, they must comply with the terms of this license. _Using the resource pack solely on the SnowCraft server helps protect the integrity of the work and supports the experience I’ve designed for the community._
+While you are welcome to suggest improvements or propose contributions, they must comply with the terms of this license.

 ## Credit